SuperSourceOrg/super_source_ruby/DEV_README.md

 ## Publishing to Rubygems

-Ensure the version number is updated (lib/supported_source/version.rb.
+Ensure the version number is updated (lib/super_source/version.rb.

 rspec

-gem build supported_source.gemspec
+gem build super_source.gemspec

 Make sure your ~/.gem credentials are the correct one

-gem push supported_source-VERSION.gem
+gem push super_source-VERSION.gem

 ## Requiring the local version of the Gem

 Use something like this:

-gem 'supported_source', '0.9.6', path: 'local/path/to/gem'
+gem 'super_source', '0.9.6', path: 'local/path/to/gem'

 ## Philosophy

-Supported Source is split into two types of packages: the supso command line interface, and packages included with the projects that use Supported Source.
+Super Source is split into two types of packages: the supso command line interface, and packages included with the projects that use Super Source.

-This gem, the Supported Source Ruby gem, is an example of the latter.
+This gem, the Super Source Ruby gem, is an example of the latter.

 These packages should: